HotaruCMS/HotaruCMS/content/plugins/search/readme.txt

 Instructions
 ------------
 1. Upload the "search" folder to your plugins folder.
-Install it from Plugin Management in Admin.
+2. Install it from Plugin Management in Admin.
-2. Activate the Search widget in Admin -> Sidebar Widgets
+3. Activate the Search widget in Admin -> Widgets

 Note
 ----